Just want to be warm? Indoor Waterparks in New England are where it’s at.

 As part of the Jay Peak Resort, this park offers several slides, lazy river, kids play area, indoor/outdoor hot tub, double-barrel “flowrider” (a cross between skateboarding, surfing and snowboarding on water).

-At 3.5 hours from Portsmouth, this one’s definitely a road trip but I’ve even seen some combo ski/splash specials for Jay Peak Resort that would be worth it if you wanted to ski, as well.
+At over 3 hours from the seacoast, this one’s definitely a road trip but I’ve even seen some combo ski/splash specials for Jay Peak Resort that would be worth it if you wanted to ski, as well.
 However, day passes are available if you choose to stay elsewhere.
 For more information, visit jaypeakresort.com.

 Cape Codder Water Park, Hyannis MA